The Insulin-pricing Machine

-We’re doing our best to untangle the complicated web that dictates insulin pricing in hopes of getting to the bottom of why this relatively simple and essential medicine for managing Type 1 diabetes and sometimes Type 2 diabetes costs as much as it does.
+We’re doing our best to untangle the complicated web that dictates insulin pricing in hopes of getting to the bottom of why this relatively simple and essential medicine for managing type 1 diabetes and sometimes type 2 diabetes costs as much as it does.

 Push for better pricing

-Statistics estimate that approximately 1.25 million individuals who have Type 1 diabetes rely on insulin to survive in the United States alone.
+Statistics estimate that approximately 1.25 million individuals who have type 1 diabetes rely on insulin to survive in the United States alone.
 And diabetes is continually cited as the most expensive chronic illness in the country.

-Earlier this month ADA’s Chief Scientific, Medical and Mission Officer, Dr. William T. Cefalu testified before the U.S. Senate Special Committee on Aging.
+In 2018, ADA’s Chief Scientific, Medical and Mission Officer, Dr. William T. Cefalu testified before the U.S. Senate Special Committee on Aging.
 A few days later, the ADA published its report on the “Make Insulin Affordable” initiative in Diabetes Care under the title “Insulin Access and Affordability Working Group: Conclusions and Recommendations.”